 I’m a 70-year-old man with prostate cancer.
 I will be undergoing a procedure called brachytherapy in a few weeks.
-I am writing this post, and future ones (edit: 7 so far and I still haven’t had the procedure), to document my experience, partly in the hope that it will educate patients, but especially in the hope it will help doctors do a better job dealing with patients.
+I am writing this post, and future ones (edit: 9 so far), to document my experience, partly in the hope that it will educate patients, but especially in the hope it will help doctors do a better job dealing with patients.
 If you’re a doctor who thinks M.D. stands for “Me, deity,” think again.
 You screw up a lot.
+I should say at the outset, that I have no reason to believe that any of the doctors listed here are lacking in professional skill or do not have my interests at heart, as they see them.
+My complaints are primarily with the poor communication and seeming paternalistic attitude and just plain bad organization on the part of doctors, hospitals, and their medical groups and personnel.

 For me it began with a routine annual physical.
 I’m remarkably healthy for a man my age – on the low/desirable range for weight, blood pressure, and cholesterol.
 I take no medicines – prescription or non-prescription.
 I’m a runner and lead an active lifestyle.
 I passed everything in my physical with flying colors except for the blood test.
 I had a high PSA score, 4.9.
 PSA is Prostate Specific Antigen, something produced by all prostates, but especially by cancerous cells.
-4.0 is considered the top of the normal range, so I was only a little over that.
+4.0 is considered the top of the normal range (although I’ve seen it listed as up to 5.5 for someone in my age group), so I was only a little over that.
 My family doctor, Dr. M, asked me if I wanted to see a urologist, I asked him if I should and he said yes.
 He was concerned not just with the high reading, but also with its “velocity.”
 That is, I’d had a low reading of only 0.9 on my PSA in 2011.
 A change that great in only six years was considered significant to him.
 I hadn’t been with Dr. M very long (because my previous long-time family doctor left his practice), but I trusted him.
 He is a caring, up-to-date doctor and is an example of what doctors do right.

 I’m no doctor, but I’m well-educated (law degree and lots of science in college as a math major).
 I was well aware that there is a controversy about PSA tests.
 Statistics have shown that a PSA reading alone may not be a good indication that treatment of any kind is needed.
 Men who do not get treated have the same longevity statistics as those who do.
 I had no symptoms other than the PSA reading.
 I suggested that maybe I should wait a couple of months and test again.
 He said that was too long and I should see a urologist promptly.
 He did not recommend a specific urologist, so I looked up local urologists online.
 Fortunately, I have good insurance and live in an area with a good selection of top doctors.
 I examined the education and experience of a number of them and chose Dr. X at Palo Alto Medical Foundation (PAMF), a preferred provider in my PPO insurance plan.
 The earliest appointment I could get was five weeks away.
 This was perhaps the first sign of trouble, the inability of the patient to see a specialist promptly.